johnfitzpatrick/aws-modernization-workshop-with-Sysdig/content/30_module_1/32_image_from_registry.md

 ---
-title: "1.5 Push and Scan an Image from the Registry"
+title: "Push and Scan an Image from the Registry"
 chapter: false
 weight: 32
 ---